BeFiveINFO/bulk-validator/README.md

 # BeFive Bulk HTML Validator Front End

+## Introduction
+This is a frontend for [Nu Html Checker](Nu Html Checker) written with HTML5 / CSS3 / Javascript.

+## Demo
+Live demonstration is available at [http://validator.befive.info/](http://validator.befive.info/)

 ## Installation
 Download the repo and decompress.
 Rename the folder and drag and drop the folder into anywhere in your webserver folder.